Chart Color Schemes

 Canterbury lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, the estimated population of Canterbury (NSW) is around 10,252, reflecting an increase of 822 people since the 2021 Census.
-This growth represents an 8.7% increase from the previous population of 9,430.
-The latest estimated resident population (ERP) by AreaSearch, based on ABS data released in June 2024, is 10,176, with an additional 38 validated new addresses since the Census date contributing to this figure.
-This results in a population density of 5,177 persons per square kilometer, placing Canterbury (NSW) among the top 10% of locations assessed by AreaSearch.
-The suburb's population growth rate of 8.7% since the 2021 Census exceeds both the state average of 6.7% and the metropolitan area's growth rate.
-Overseas migration accounted for approximately 77.0% of Canterbury's (NSW) overall population gains during recent periods.
+The population of the Canterbury (NSW) statistical area (Lv2), as estimated by AreaSearch, is approximately 10,249 as of November 2025.
+This reflects an increase of 819 people since the 2021 Census, which reported a population of 9,430.
+The change was inferred from AreaSearch's estimate of the resident population at 10,147 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 38 validated new addresses since the Census date.
+This level of population equates to a density ratio of 5,176 persons per square kilometer, placing Canterbury (NSW) among the top 10% of national locations assessed by AreaSearch.
+The area's population growth rate of 8.7% since the 2021 Census exceeded the state average of 7.6%.
+Overseas migration contributed approximately 77.0% of overall population gains during recent periods, driving Canterbury's (NSW) growth.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to aggregated SA2-level projections, Canterbury (NSW) is expected to increase its population by 1,268 persons by 2041, reflecting a total increase of 10.9% over the 17-year period.
-This projected growth places the suburb just below the median of national statistical areas in terms of demographic trends.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilizes NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on aggregated SA2-level projections, the Canterbury (NSW) (SA2) is expected to increase by approximately 1,253 persons to 2041, reflecting an overall increase of 10.8% over the 17-year period.

 Frequently Asked Questions - Population